-- A guick and sustained economic recovery with strong growth and resurgence in some sectors. - across sectors leads to risk of economic exclusion for some with an end of furlough scheme risking increased unemployment. - Funding Initiatives support recovery, such as Levelling Up and the UK shared Prosperity Fund. - Appropriate levels of support to most affected sectors. such as hospitality, visitor economy and SMEs. - Work with partners to promote routes to employment, including retraining, start up opportunities and support services.
+- · A quick and sustained economic recovery with strong growth and resurgence in some sectors. - · Variation in impact across sectors leads to risk of economic exclusion for some. with an end of furlough scheme risking increased unemployment. - · Funding Initiatives, support recovery. such as Levelling Up and the UK shared Prosperity Fund. - Appropriate levels of support to most affected sectors. such as hospitality, visitor economy and SMEs. - Work with partners to promote routes to employment, including retraining, start up opportunities and support services.